Computer and Digital Skills

 Basic Computer Skills for Universal Credit Claimants

-This very short course will help you learn and practise the computer skills needed to manage your online Universal Credit claim.
+This session will help you learn and practise the computer skills needed to manage your online Universal Credit claim.
 You can get help with emailing, finding your way through the different parts of an online form and manage and update your action plan connected to your claim.

 How to join the course

-If you can, please phone the centre to book a place so we know to expect you.
-However, if this is not possible then just turn up at the start time of the session.
-You will also need to bring some proof of ID showing your current address.
+Just turn up at the start time of the session.
+Please bring some proof of ID showing your current address.